 Jean Chatzky: (13:13)

-Before you dig into recommendations, I actually want to pause because we’re getting a lot of information here and I want to kind of get to the sense of alright, what’s really essential?
+Before you dig into recommendations, I actually want to pause because we’re getting a lot of information here and I want to kind of get to the sense of all right, what’s really essential?
 What is overkill?
 What’s TMI, right?
 Where do we let people too far into our worlds where they don’t even want to be?
 But before I do that, let me just remind everybody that HerMoney is supported by Fidelity Investments.
 For more than 70 years, investors have relied on Fidelity to help plan for their financial futures and as always when the unexpected happens, Fidelity is there to help you work through it with financial planning and advice for what you need today and tomorrow, helping to make it all clear.
 To see how Fidelity can help you and your family on the path forward, visit Fidelity.com.
 And we are back with Allison Nunes, Director of Global Events for LinkedIn and workshop ambassador for the companies Rock Your Profile program.
 Okay.
 50 skills, Allison?
 It occurs to me we’re maybe getting into the TMI portion of our program, right?
 What’s too much information?

 Allison Nunes: (14:26)